 Will contest – A dispute over the validity of a will or the meaning or intent of its contents.

 Can you prevent someone from contesting a will?

 No. Any interested party can file a caveat with the surrogate court to stop the will from being entered into probate, or file suit in the Superior Court where the case will be heard.
 But proving the case may be difficult, and alleging the necessary legal elements can be a pitfall for the inexperienced.

 Is contesting a will worth it?

 The process of contesting a will can be costly and many contests are unsuccessful – but in some cases, a challenge is both warranted and winnable.
 The best way to determine if a contest is worth your while is by consulting with an experienced lawyer who has litigated will contests in New Jersey.

 Can a relative challenge a will?

 Not every relative has standing (as discussed above).
 For example, even though a sibling feels aggrieved, they may not have a stake in the will if the decedent had surviving children.

 Thomas S. Howard is a founding partner of Howard Law LLP, Steven Vanderlinden is the senior litigation associate.
 Tom is Certified by the Supreme Court of New Jersey as a specialist in civil litigation.

-Howard Law LLP is a Hackensack, NJ based law firm whose attorneys concentrate on estate and probate litigation, including will contests, as well as nursing home neglect, medical malpractice, and substantial business disputes.
+Howard Law LLP is a Hackensack, NJ-based law firm whose attorneys concentrate on estate and probate litigation, including will contests, as well as nursing home neglect, medical malpractice, and substantial business disputes.
 If you have questions about contesting a will or any other form of probate litigation, please call us at (201) 488-4644 or by completing the form below.